auivanau/auivanau.github.io/_posts/2025-05-11-5-design-methods-and-materials-overview.md

 Is a high-res CT skull **too detailed** for an FDM printer to realistically handle?
 Do I simplify?
 Reduce mesh resolution?
 Mask out internal noise during segmentation?

-I don’t know the answer yet, but it’s clear that if I want to get this prototype on a print bed—especially through a public library service—I’ll need to rethink the way I’m preparing this mesh.
+I don’t know the answer yet, but it’s clear that if I want to get this prototype on a print bed—especially through a Edmonton Public Library—I’ll need to rethink the way I’m preparing this mesh.

 Stay tuned.